livemore-screenless/lmsl-client/README.md

 <img src="https://i.imgur.com/Tz8xwO5.png" height="280">

-- Logged in as a user, you have the option to view the prompts and submit a video to enter into the contest.
+- As a logged in user, you have the option to view the prompts and submit a video to enter into the contest.

 <img src="https://i.imgur.com/HtMpk2Y.png" height="280">